lynxbroker/API-examples/Python/README.md

 Code samples that show some of the LYNX API possible implementations.

-> First you need to setup your environment to work with the LYNX API and Python using [these](/SETUP.md) instructions.
+*First you need to setup your environment to work with the LYNX API and Python using [these](/SETUP.md) instructions*

 ### Table of contents
 - [**place_order**](https://github.com/lynxbroker/API-examples/tree/master/Python/place_order) - code example of placing an order though the API